iCliniq Logo

 • Once patients are ready, the magnetic resonance imaging machine produces a strong magnetic field around them, and radio waves are directed to the target area to produce the images of the required area.

-• During the scan, patients may be provided with earphones to block the loud noise heard from the scanner during the imaging process.
+• Blockage of Loud Noise: During the scan, patients may be provided with earphones to block the loud noise heard from the scanner during the imaging process.
 The technician will communicate with patients from a separate room through an intercom.

-• Patients may be asked not to move during the procedure, affecting the image quality.
+• Not to Move: Patients may be asked not to move during the procedure, affecting the image quality.
 Sometimes, patients may be asked to hold their breath for a few seconds at varying times to get better images.
 The final images will appear on the computer screen.

-• After the test, patients can continue their regular activities.
+• Drink Plenty of Water: After the test, patients can continue their regular activities.
 They are instructed to drink plenty of water to flush out the contrast material from the body used in this procedure.
-Nausea (urge to vomit), vomiting, headache, and skin rashes may occur as a side effects of the procedure due to the contrast material used.
+Nausea (urge to vomit), vomiting, headache, and skin rashes may occur as a side effect of the procedure due to the contrast material used.

 What Are the Contraindications of MRI Myelography?